Trump: I’ll veto defense bill to keep Confederate base names

-WASHINGTON (AP) — President Donald Trump is vowing to veto a massive defense bill to keep military bases such as Ft.
-Bragg named after Confederate officers, swimming against sentiment in his own party and imperiling a 3% pay raise for the troops.
+WASHINGTON (AP) — President Donald Trump is vowing to veto a massive defense bill to keep military bases such as Fort Bragg named after Confederate officers, swimming against sentiment in his own party and imperiling a 3% pay raise for the troops.

-Trump took to Twitter late Tuesday to threaten a veto of a $741 billion annual Pentagon authorization bill because it would require a host of military bases named after Confederate figures to be renamed within. three years.
+Trump took to Twitter late Tuesday to threaten a veto of a $741 billion annual Pentagon authorization bill because it would require a host of military bases named after Confederate figures to be renamed within three years.

-Trump rival Elizabeth Warren, D-Mass., won a bipartisan vote in a GOP-controlled panel to force the bases to be renamed and it’s clear that opponents of the idea don’t have the votes to remove it during floor debate.
+Trump rival Sen. Elizabeth Warren, D-Mass., won a bipartisan vote in a GOP-controlled panel to force the bases to be renamed, and it’s clear that opponents of the idea don’t have the votes to remove it during floor debate.

-“I will Veto the Defense Authorization Bill if the Elizabeth “Pocahontas” Warren (of all people!)
+“I will Veto the Defense Authorization Bill if the Elizabeth ‘Pocahontas’ Warren (of all people!)
 Amendment, which will lead to the renaming (plus other bad things!) of Fort Bragg, Fort Robert E. Lee, and many other Military Bases from which we won Two World Wars, is in the Bill!”
 Trump wrote on Twitter.

 Trump’s threat comes as he is increasingly appealing to his core supporters as his troubled reelection campaign has fallen behind former Vice President Joe Biden in opinion polls.